pip-services/pip-services-docs/content/en/dart/rpc/clients/commandable_http_client.md

 #### callCommand
 Calls a remote method via the HTTP commadable protocol.
 The call is made via a POST operation and all parameters are sent in the body object.
 The complete route to the remote method is defined as baseRoute + "/" + name.

-> Future callCommand(String name, String correlationId, params)
+> Future callCommand(String name, String? correlationId, params)

 - **name**: String - name of the command to call.
 - **correlationId**: string - (optional) transaction id used to trace execution through a call chain.